kutoga/dynamic_c/README.md

         return 1;
     }

-    /* Get the fnction pointer to the compiled functin "f" */ f_t f = dlsym(dl_handle, "f");
+    /* Get the function pointer to the compiled functin "f" */ f_t f = dlsym(dl_handle, "f");

+    /* Use the function. */
     for (int i = 0; i < 5; ++i)
     {
         f(i);